matry/editor/notes/faq.md

 ## what is Matry

-Matry is a new type of UI design tool.
+Matry is a keyboard-driven UI design tool.

 - allow designers to own their data, while also providing collaborative editing
 - design in the target medium